bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 ## Example schema {#schema}

-I'm using a simplified version of a workspace-based multi-tenant application as an example.
+I'm using a simplified version of a workspace-based multi-tenant application as an example (think [Notion](https://www.notion.so/help/intro-to-workspaces)).
 I won't be building out the full schema, but will reference specific parts for use when relevant.
 Here's our schema requirements:

 - Users can belong to multiple workspaces.
 - Each workspace can have multiple users (known as workspace members).